syedmwgilani/Habbit-Tracker/README.md

 1. Create an array that hold reminders in HabitTemplate.js
 	- In Habits.js look at all the reminder times and create notifications based on those.
+2. Refresh Habits.js page when day changes
+3. Delete Habits older then a year.

 ## Limitations: